Levridge-Tory/LevridgeIntegrationDocs/docs/agsyncConfigObject.md

-﻿# AgSyncEndpoint Settings
+﻿# agsync Settings
-AgSyncEndpoint is an object in the appsettings.json file used by the Levridge Integration Framework to define the configuration for the integration between FinOps and Agsync master data.
+agsync is an object in the appsettings.json file used by the Levridge Integration Framework to define the configuration for the integration of Agsync Workorders to FinOps.

 # Example